 - Ramp up the exercise.
 Taking a break and going for a walk midday which will allow you to get some sunlight and may help put your mind at ease too.

-Lots of us feel a little under the weather occasionally.
-A lack of sunshine in winter - and a constant stream of coughs, colds and other bugs doing the rounds - makes it hard to get going when the nights are long and the days are chilly.
-Here our experts have some tips to help you start beating the blues with your diet - and put a spring back into your step through the winter.
+We're no stranger to feeling under the weather over winter.
+With a lack of sunshine and coughs, colds and viruses doing the rounds - it can be hard to get going and stay motivated over the colder and darker mornings and nights.
+Here our experts have some tips to help you beat the blues with your diet - and put a spring back into your step.